TheCandidStartup/TheCandidStartup.github.io/_drafts/securing-npm-supply-chain.md

 updater | INFO <job_1239501723> All updates for @microsoft/api-extractor were ignored
 ```

+Once everything was sorted out, I had to remember to unignore `api-extractor` on the next weekly PR.
+I won't be using ignore again.

-Dependabot ignores constraints in `package.json`.
+Dependabot also ignores constraints in `package.json`.
 I had  Storybook locked to version 8.6.4 because later versions have a bug that broke one of my stories.
 Dependabot created a PR to update to the latest 8.6.14.

 There's no notification from GitHub when PRs are created, presumably because newly created PRs have no reviewer or assignee.
 The only way I could find to automatically assign myself to newly created PRs is by using the third party `auto-assign-action` GitHub action.
 By this time, I noticed that I still wasn't getting notifications for new security alerts, so I enabled auto-create of PRs for security updates too.
 At least the "assigned as reviewer to PR" notifications are coming through.